Bibilographische Zitation:

 3.2 Increased capacity for complex and reliable goal-oriented action

-In consequence, not merely conflicts between individuals but also collective conflicts between different categories of individuals (e.g. generations, ethnic groups or social classes) may lose their relevance and intensity.
-It is easier, for instance, to leave the enormously wealthy villa owners in peace if it is assumed that their personally managed property is extremely modest compared with that of large insurance companies and that it is not worth bothering about the air pollution from their grand open fires given the much larger toxic emissions caused by chemical plants.
+Declaring organizations to be the big sinners can also allow individuals to exonerate themselves from intropunitive and each other from extrapunitive attribution of fault, in other words to exculpate themselves collectively.
+As a consequence, not merely conflicts between individuals but also collective conflicts between different categories of individuals (e.g. generations, ethnic groups or social classes) may lose their relevance and intensity.
+It is easier, for instance, to leave the enormously wealthy mansion owners in peace if you can assume that their personally managed property is extremely tiny compared with that of large insurance companies and that it is not worth bothering about the air pollution from their open living room fires given the much larger toxic emissions caused by chemical plants.

 Top